 Madonna di Campiglio, the gem of the Brenta Dolomites

 One of the most famous ski resorts in the Dolomites, Madonna di Campiglio is in Val Rendena valley in Trento province.
 Nestled between the gorgeous mountains Adamello, Presanella and Brenta Dolomites, Val Rendena is a green valley clothed with quaint small towns, scenic lakes, nature trails and woods perfect for walking holidays in the Dolomites.

 One of the gems of Val Rendena, Madonna di Campiglio is one of the best places to stay in the Dolomites.
 Green and beautiful during summer, Madonna di Campiglio sits at 1500 mt and is especially famous for its ski runs.
 This is probably the most touristy ski resort in the Dolomites of Trentino region.
 Very well organised and equipped with state-of-the-art facilities, it’s perfect for advanced and beginners.

 Madonna di Campiglio and the Brenta mountain range are also great places for those who want to explore the Via Ferrata in the Dolomites.
-Here, in fact, there are several via ferrata, which is a protected mountain route equipped with steel cables, fixed ladders and bridges to make it easier to climb.
+Here, in fact, there are several via Ferrata, which is a protected mountain route equipped with steel cables, fixed ladders and bridges to make it easier to climb.
 Some of the via ferrata close to Madonna di Campiglio are Bocchette Centrali, Bocchette Alte and Ettore Castiglioni.
-Some are easier than others, but keep in mind that you need to be a bit prepared for this type of routes and possibly not suffer from dizziness.
+Some are easier than others but keep in mind that you need to be a bit prepared for this type of route and possibly not suffer from dizziness.

 If you are planning a skiing holiday in the Dolomites or want to spend your summer break surrounded by scenic nature and sports activities, your best option is to find here your accommodation.